U.S. court blocks sales of Bayer's dicamba herbicide

-Bayer said it strongly disagreed with the ruling.
-"Depending upon actions by the EPA and whether the ruling is successfully challenged, we will work quickly to minimize any impact on our customers this season," the German company added.
+The U.S. Environmental Protection Agency (EPA) substantially understated the herbicide-related risks and failed to look into other risks related to dicamba, the court said on Wednesday.
+The ruling also said the EPA had violated federal regulations and at no point identified if an extension of the herbicide registration by another two years could lead to a monopoly or near-monopoly.

-According to the ruling, the EPA had violated federal regulations and at no point identified if an extension of the herbicide registration by another two years could lead to a monopoly or near-monopoly.
-The EPA had imposed restrictions on the use of dicamba in November 2018 due to concerns about the potential damage to crops surrounding those it was being applied to.
+Bayer said in a statement that the ruling relates to the EPA's 2018 registration decision, which expires in December this year and it was working to obtain a new EPA registration for the herbicide for 2021 and beyond.
+"Depending upon actions by the EPA and whether the ruling is successfully challenged, we will work quickly to minimize any impact on our customers this season," the German company said.

 - READ MORE ON: